-When we were getting our nursery ready I really wanted to create a space with a lot of neutral colors and pieces that could grow with our kiddo.
+When we were getting our nursery ready I really wanted to create a space with a lot of neutral colors and pieces.
 We also wanted the main staple pieces and fixtures to be in neutral colors so that they could function for multiple kiddos too if our family grows.
 The best way I found to describe the room was dubing it a muted, or subtle jungle themed nursery.
 I love a neutral nursery because it's easy to update and decorate for different seasons.
 Decorating for fall and Christmas are probably my favorite!

-Originally we were going to paint the room green- a green nursery is just so pretty!
-But we decided to paint it white and instead paint his dresser green for that pop of color so that it will be more of a neutral space.
-I was obsessed with this lion rocking toy and wicker hippo basket, so, I used those as the main focal points to lean into the jungle or safari themed nursery.
+I also was obsessed with this lion rocking toy and a wicker hippo basket we found, so, I used those as the main focal points to lean into the jungle or safari themed nursery.

 Note: This blog uses affiliate links.
 What this means is that if you buy something I have used and shared in photos or text I receive a small commission.
 It does not cost you anything.

 This room had previously been my office, but it's the closest room to our primary bedroom so it made the most sense to turn into a nursery.
 Less steps to take at 3am can make a big difference!